tenzir/tenzir/web/docs/tql2/operators/delay.md

 sleeping periods proportional to the inter-arrival times of the events.

-With the `speed` option, you can adjust the sleep time of the time series induced by `field` with a multiplicative factor.
+With the `speed` option, you can adjust the sleep time of the time series induced by `by` with a multiplicative factor.
 This has the effect of making the time series "faster" for values great than 1 and "slower" for values less than 1.
-Unless you provide a start time with `start`, the operator will anchor the timestamps in `field` to begin with the current wall clock time, as if you provided `-start now`.
+Unless you provide a start time with `start`, the operator will anchor the timestamps in `by` to begin with the current wall clock time, as if you provided `start=now()`.

 The diagram below illustrates the effect of applying `delay` to dataflow.
 If an event in the stream has a timestamp the precedes the previous event, `delay`